willstepp/writings/joseph-the-son/jts.md

 Then Pastor Jacob opened his eyes and looked at each one of them.
 Then he spoke.

-“Augustine, the Saint, wrote that if it were possible for every sound to become silent and for every movement to become still, in all of creation, then the truth of our existence would be revealed to us.
+“Augustine the Saint wrote that if it were possible for every sound to become silent and for every movement to become still, in all of creation, then the truth of our existence would be revealed to us.
 Everything would speak at once, in the same voice.
 We did not create ourselves.
 We were made by Him who abideth in Eternity.”

 “Creation.
 You.
 Me.
 This dirt road at our feet.
 The grass.
 The clouds.
 The sun.
 Those chickens.
 That poor dog.
 There is a kinship here.
 It is deeper than species.
 It is deeper than blood.
 There is an understanding of life that cannot be taught.
 It must be understood.
 You Jesse and you Maurice, you Ignacio, and you, what is your name, son?”